thien/slowpoke.txt/Design Report/Presentation/notes.md

 A common approach is to use Neural networks.
 For those who don't know what neural networks are, it's a metaphor of how the human brain operates;

 the vertices here represent the neurons of a human brain, and the edges represent synapses.
-The idea is that this could be used to calculate
+The values of the vertices propagate to other edges, until they reach the output layer.
+The idea is that this could be used to model fairly sophisticated relationships between an input and output.

-It's not very sexy in code.
+Ideally, we could use the positions of the pieces on the checkerboard as an input to a neural network, and hopefully it can evaluate the probability of one side winning.

+# Activation function

+Our activation function of choice is a tanh function; it's symmetrical around the origin and is perfect at mapping the zero-sumness of the game; where if one side is winning to some extent, the other side is losing by that same extent.

+# Choosing Moves

+One issue with draughts is the potential to calculate There are about 5x10^20 possible moves that can be deduced from the beginning of the game.